 An estimate of revenue impacts on the electric utility of the demand-side resource, excluding the impacts of a Demand-Side Investment Mechanism; and

-An estimate of the rate impacts to each customer class, and separately for program participants and non-participants in each customer class, by year, that includes and identifies an assumption of the timing of the electric utility’s general rate cases, inclusion of the electric utility’s proposed earnings opportunity, and Demand-Side Investment Mechanism rate cases.
+The electric utility shall report the total resource cost test as a measure of system-wide economic efficiency; the electric utility shall also report the participant cost test and utility cost test to assess the impact to participants and non-participants, respectively.

 The electric utility shall provide all documentation, including any prior evaluations, to substantiate the assumptions in subsection (4)(B).